Aparavi-Operations/aparavi-cloud-receipts/aparavi-connect/azure/vm/README.md

 ## Destroying

-`terraform destroy -var-file=example.tfvars`
+`terraform destroy -var-file="example.tfvars"`
 It can be required to run destroy multiple times due to timeouts and async deletion.

-**Note** in some cases you need to run `terraform destroy -var-file=example.tfvars` several times to destroy everything due of normal behavior of Azure terraform provider.
+**Note** in some cases you need to run `terraform destroy -var-file="example.tfvars"` several times to destroy everything due of normal behavior of Azure terraform provider.